juhaszz4j43uu-byte/juhasz-model-demo/README.md

 ## 🔹 Why This Demonstrator Matters

-This project provides a computational entry point for understanding:
+This project serves as a computational entry point for understanding the deeper structure of the Juhász Model.
+It isolates the hybrid update rule so that the core behavior is easy to inspect, test, and extend.

+It illustrates:

 - hybrid state updates
 - packet‑based dynamics
-- phase delay behavior
+- phase‑delay behavior
-- spiral attractor geometry
+- spiral‑attractor geometry
 - non‑recurrent state evolution

-It is intentionally minimal so that the update rule is clear and easy to extend.
+**This mechanical core is only an analogy for the hybrid update rule.
+The full Juhász Model (3.0–12.0) is a unified scale‑field and teleodynamic framework that extends far beyond the mechanical demonstrator.**

 ---

 ## 🔹 Future Extensions

-Additional modules will be added:
+Planned modules include:

 - teleonomic field interaction
 - teleodynamic guidance
 - attractor visualization
 - full hybrid simulation
 - AGEINT‑compatible analysis tools

 ---